worldbank/blackmarblepy/README.md

 from blackmarble import BlackMarble, Product

+# 1. Define your region of interest as a geopandas.GeoDataFrame.
+# For example:
+gdf = gpd.read_file("path/to/your/shapefile.geojson")

-# Create a BlackMarble instance:
+# 2. Create a BlackMarble instance:
-# If no token is passed explicitly, it will read from the BLACKMARBLE_TOKEN environment variable.
+# If no token is passed explicitly, it will attempt to use the BLACKMARBLE_TOKEN environment variable.
 bm = BlackMarble(token="YOUR_BLACKMARBLE_TOKEN")

-# Define your region of interest as a geopandas.GeoDataFrame:
-gdf = gpd.read_file("path/to/your/shapefile.geojson")
+# 3. Retrieve VNP46 product data from NASA Earthdata:

-# Retrieve VNP46A2 product for date (or date range) into a Xarray Dataset
+# For example, we retrieve VNP46A2 for a date into a Xarray Dataset:
 raster_earth_day = bm.raster(
     gdf,
     product_id=Product.VNP46A2,